huangli712/iQIST/docs/src/ch02/system.md

     The *make.inc* file is system-dependent, i.e., you have to modify it to fit your systems.
 Or else, the compiling will fail definitely.

-We strongly recommend the users go through the *make.sys* file carefully and check whether the settings are correct before they start to compile the iQIST.
+We strongly recommend the users go through the *make.inc* file carefully and check whether the settings are correct before they start to compile the iQIST.